 Next Generation Growing (NGG) is about giving the crop exactly what it needs, when it needs it.
 The techniques create an environment in which the plant thrives, so photosynthesis is maximised in the given light levels.

 Pioneered by Dutch growers, Next Generation Growing is a set of techniques that increases the efficiency of glasshouse production.
 If implemented well, it can also lead to a 20% reduction in heat use.

 Keep up to date on the latest energy news and development in horticulture with our GrowSave blog.

-Our newsletter is published four times a year.
+Our newsletter is published three times a year.
 Catch up with past issues below.